You Don’t Have to Accept a Claim Denial

 An accident can take just moments to happen—but take months, if not years, to recover from.
 As medical bills pile up while you’re still unable to work, having a claim denied by an insurance company can be frustrating and stressful, to say the least.

-Insurance companies have built their empires by providing a service to others while maximizing their profits through nitpicking claims, stalling, and exploiting the general public’s ignorance regarding their policies.
+Insurance companies have built their fortunes by providing a service to others while maximizing their profits through nitpicking claims, stalling, and exploiting the general public’s ignorance regarding their policies.
 If your claim has been denied by an insurance company, hope is not lost.
 Here are the steps you can take to fight for recovery.

 The Claims Process